GrzegorzBiegaj/URLShortener/README.md

 ## Project description

-URLShortener is just an iOS demo app presenting clean code and application architecture.
+URLShortener is just an iOS demo app presenting clean code and application architecture:
-* the aim is to build a client application using a RESTful API.
+* the aim is to build a client application using a RESTful API
-* the Main feature of the app is to generate shortened URL (through API request).
+* the Main feature of the app is to generate shortened URL (through API request)
-* the second feature of the app is to display the list of shortened URLs, generated in the past (through API request).
+* the second feature of the app is to display the list of shortened URLs, generated in the past (through API request)
 * additional feature of the app is to remove already generated shortened URLs (through API request)
-* selecting an URL in the list should open the default web browser.
+* selecting an URL in the list should open the default web browser
 * design, should look like this mock: https://imgur.com/zqLILsC

 #### REMARKS:
-* there is no any backend yet, so all the backend responses are mocked locally in the app.
+* there is no any backend yet, so all the backend responses are mocked locally in the app
 * user can switch between using local mock and backend by selecting urlSession property in RequestProtocol extension

 ## Architecture